Skip to content

 Pool alkalinity calculation method

-Last updated July 2, 2026.
-This calculator is an estimate for planning pool maintenance, then retesting before making another adjustment.
+Last updated July 7, 2026.
+This calculator is a planning tool for pool maintenance, not a product label, equipment manual, code requirement, or professional diagnosis.
+Use the estimate conservatively, then retest before making another adjustment.

 Formula used Raise TA: gallons / 10,000 x ppm increase / 10 x 1.5 lb baking soda.
 Lower TA staged acid need: gallons / 10,000 x ppm decrease / 10 x 25.6 fl oz muriatic acid